dmuneras/pkcs7-cryptographer/README.md

   CLIENT_CERTIFICATE = read_file("client.crt")
   CLIENT_KEY = read_file("client.key")

+  cryptographer = PKCS7::Cryptographer.new

-  # SEND MESSAGE TO THE CLIENT
+  # SIGN MESSAGE FOR THE CLIENT
   # ----------------------------------------------------------------------------
+  # Sign a message in the CA Authority API to be sent to the Client.

+  # It could be read if the CA_STORE of the reader has the certificate of the
+  # CA that signed the client certificate as trusted.

+  # You can provide optional argument `:flags` like this:
+  #   flags: OpenSSL::PKCS7::BINARY | OpenSSL::PKCS7::NOCHAIN

+  # Client <------------------------- CA Authority API
+  signed_data = cryptographer.sign(
+    data: "Atletico Nacional de Medellin",
+    key: CA_KEY,
+    certificate: CA_CERTIFICATE
+  )

+  # signed_data is a PEM formatted string

+  # SIGN AND ENCRYPT MESSAGE FOR THE CLIENT
+  # ----------------------------------------------------------------------------
-  # Encrypt a message in the CA Authority API to be sent to the Client.
+  # Sign and encrypt a message in the CA Authority API to be sent to the Client.
   # Only the client can read the message since the required public
   # certificate to read it is the client certificate.

   # It could be read if the CA_STORE of the reader has the certificate of the
   # CA that signed the client certificate as trusted.

-  cryptographer = PKCS7::Cryptographer.new
+  # You also can provide optional argument `:flags` for signing like this:
+  #   flags: OpenSSL::PKCS7::BINARY | OpenSSL::PKCS7::NOCHAIN

   # Client <------------------------- CA Authority API
   encrypted_data = cryptographer.sign_and_encrypt(